 Supplementing the current limited archive, the maps produced by Adrian Werner, and lists documenting Rooster Town’s populations changes, detail the physical mobility of Rooster Town householders, and of the whole community, as it changed over sixty years, and as its residents maneuvered the southwestern edge of growing Winnipeg, including the city’s infrastructure and the municipal bureaucracy.

 Included family trees also depict the kinship networks at the centre of the Rooster Town community, while the available photographs offer a glimpse into the everyday as well as special events of the Rooster Town residents.

-If you have any additional historical documents or photographs relating to Rooster Town that could become part of this collection, please contact Ariel Gordon, Promotions and Publicity Coordinator for University of Manitoba Press, at Ariel.Gordon@umanitoba.ca or phone (204) 474-8408.
+If you have any additional historical documents or photographs relating to Rooster Town that could become part of this collection, please contact Sarah Ens, Promotions and Publicity Coordinator for University of Manitoba Press, at Sarah.Ens@umanitoba.ca.